 Medical technologists play an important role in detecting and diagnosing a number of diseases.
 Working with pathologists or other scientists, these highly skilled professionals perform a wide range of laboratory tests and analyze the findings.
 Most medical technologists work in hospital laboratories; others work in clinics, health agencies, research facilities, and pharmaceutical facilities.

 Will I need further study?

 Yes.
 After you complete your bachelor’s degree, you’ll need to complete at least one year of professional/clinical education as part of a medical technology program.
-Elmhurst College has an affiliation with Hines VA Hospital for their Medical Technology/Clinical Laboratory Science/Medical Laboratory Science program to assist students with completing their clinical education.
+Elmhurst College has an affiliation with VA Hines Hospital for their Medical Technology/Clinical Laboratory Science/Medical Laboratory Science program to assist students with completing their clinical education.
 Students must apply to the CLS program and be a U.S. citizen to be eligible.
 If accepted, they spend three years on site at Elmhurst College majoring in biology and take their final phase of coursework and clinical training on site at VA Hines Hospital (11 months) earning a degree from Elmhurst College after successful completion of the program (approximately 4 years total).
 Courses completed in the MLS program count toward the requirements to graduate with a major in biology.
 Graduates of the program are eligible to take certifying examinations offered by the ASCP Board of Certification or any other approved certifying agency.
 However, graduation is not contingent upon certification.
 Students have the option to graduate from Elmhurst and then apply to the MLS program as well.
 Interested students should contact the Patterson Center for the Health Professions to learn more about how to apply and eligibility requirements.
 The affiliation does not guarantee admission for students into the MLS program even if they are admitted to Elmhurst College.

 What should I major in?